 - A nursing supervisor.

-You have the right to tell us about your concerns or complaints.
-You also have the right to talk to:
+- You have the right to tell us about your concerns or complaints.
+You also have the right to contact:

 - You have the right to be told about your rights and responsibilities as a patient as soon as possible.

-- You can have your home health care provider, a family member or another person of your choice called if you are admitted to the hospital.
+- You have the right to have a family member, friend or another person you choose notified of your admission to the hospital.

 - You have the right to have information given to you in a way that you understand.

-- You have the right to have an interpreter or other aides with you if you don’t understand English or have other communication needs (for example, trouble hearing or seeing).
+- You have the right to have an interpreter or other aides with you if you need help understanding your care in English or have other communication needs (for example, trouble hearing or seeing).

-- You have a right to see your records, unless for a medical reason your doctor asks the information be kept private.
+- You have a right to see your records in a form and format that you request, unless for a medical reason your doctor asks that the information be kept private.

 - We will help you see your medical records as quickly as we can.

-- You have the right to know the names and jobs of the people who are taking care of you.
+- You have the right to know the names and jobs of the people taking care of you.

 - You have the right to know if there is an unexpected event that happens during your care.

 - You have the right to quality care regardless of your race, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity or expression, source of payment or any other status that is an illegal basis for discrimination.